nmshd/documentation/_docs_operate/modules.md

 The sse Module allows the Connector to receive events from the Backbone without exposing the Connector to the Internet.
 The Connector reacts to these events and ensures automatic synchronization.

-The sse Module and the sync module are not compatible.
-Only one of them can be active at a time.
-{: .notice--warning}

 ### Requesting Modules